SDS-DEMO-6/model-tech-stocks/README.md

 How it works
 -----------
-Integrating a model with Ship Data Science monitoring is easy.
-Just write a .shipit.json file and connect your repository on ShipDataScience.com.
+Integrating a model with Ship Data Science monitoring is pretty straightforward.
+Just click through our [Configurator Wizard](http://configurator.shipdatascience.com) and commit the generated .shipit.json and Dockerfile files to your repository.

 Each monitoring module you add is just another entry in the 'plugins' list.
 Guides for choosing options for each plugin and more are available on the ShipDataScience website.